SenseNet/docs.sensenet.com/content/concepts/basics/06-authentication.md

 For securing repositories hosted in our environment we use [IdentityServer4](https://identityserver4.readthedocs.io/en/latest) - the Open Source **OpenID Connect** and **OAuth 2.0** framework for .NET.
 This is what we recommend when hosting sensenet in your own environment too.

+To support this scenario, we have an open source web application built on IdentityServer that you can install locally if you choose to.
+Please visit this [GitHub repository]("https://github.com/SenseNet/sn-identityserver") for the source code.

 <note severity="info">There is another method for authenticating with sensenet: using <a href="/tutorials/authentication/how-to-authenticate-apikey" target="_blank">API keys</a>.
 It lets 3rd party applications or services make authenticated requests to the repository without user interaction or custom code.</note>

 This means that developers who are familiar with OAuth 2.0 and OpenID Connect will be able to start working with our APIs in no time, because our service supports the usual protocols and APIs provided by IdentityServer4.